benedictfoo/Listening-Refuge/src/content/blog/2025/blackpumasblack-moon-rising/index.md

 This song has a dream-like quality to it.
 It seems to be about a fictional, tumultuous relationship between two people that never ends.

-The singer desires for the woman and goes about self-destructive behaviors just to please her.
+The singer desires for the woman who is bad for him.
 It always ends with the woman’s rejection, and the man tries to win her back again, and the cycle continues.

 ## Lyrics I love